CodeYourFuture/curriculum/content/js1/blocks/setup/index.md

 +++
 title = '🎒 Starting a project'
 headless = true
-time = 20
+time = 10
 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Outline the effects of running an installation command, e.g. npm install'
+    1='Explain the purpose of a package.json'
 +++

-Let's imagine we've started a brand new project in a directory called `week-4-example`.
+Let's start a brand new project in a directory called `week-4-example`.

 {{<tabs>}}
 {{<tab name="🕹️ Follow along">}}

-Open your terminal and make sure you're inside the `cyf` directory you created earlier in the course.
+Open your terminal and ensure you're inside the `cyf` directory you created earlier in the course.

 Set up a new directory on your local machine called `week-4-example`.